 3. Danger of Obesity

-By now, you must know that most of your favorite junk foods like pasta, pizza, cakes, and samosas are made using maida.
+By now, you must know that most of your favourite junk foods like pasta, pizza, cakes, and samosas are made using maida.
 When nutritionists and health experts ask you to avoid junk food, it is for the same reason.
-Maida affects the metabolic rate, slows down the metabolism that makes digestion difficult, and keeps you hungry for a long time.
+Maida affects the metabolic rate, slows down the metabolism, makes digestion difficult, and keeps you hungry for a long time.
 This results in weight gain, and eventually, with time, this could also lead to obesity.

 4. Heart Problems

-Another significant maida side effect is that consuming maida can increase bad cholesterol (LDL) levels in the body.
+Another significant for why maida Is not good for health?, that consuming maida can increase bad cholesterol (LDL) levels in the body.
 This can lead to many heart-related problems, and it also increases the chances of a stroke.
 Heart patients are often advised not to consume refined flour to minimize the risk of any cardiovascular disease.

 Maida is also known as ‘glue to the gut.’
 This is because once the maida reaches the digestive system, it turns to glue and acts like a sticky agent that may clog the system.
 In addition to that, maida also doesn’t promote the growth of good bacteria and further disrupts the digestion process.
 Therefore, it is recommended to eat foods packed with fiber as they may help in cleaning the gut.